thunkable/docs-thunkable-com/ios/components/data-storage/realtime-db.md

 ####

-#### Step 2 Add Firebase to your iOS app and generate a plist file by following the steps below.
+#### Step 2 Add Firebase to your iOS app and generate a .plist file by following the steps below.
+The .plist file is a file that Google requires to enable services like Firebase in your app.
 Note that you can use the same Firebase project for your Android and iOS app.

 ![](/assets/firebase-ios-fig-3.png)![](/assets/firebase-ios-fig-4.png)![](/assets/firebase-ios-fig-5.png)

-#### Step 3 Drag and drop the plist in you assets folder on Thunkable
+#### Step 3 Drag and drop the .plist in you assets folder on Thunkable

 ![](/assets/firebase-ios.gif)